SAP/terraform-provider-btp/docs/data-sources/globalaccount.md

 	 - `DELETION_FAILED` The delete operation failed, and the entity was not deleted.
 	 - `MOVE_FAILED` Entity could not be moved to a different location.
 	 - `MIGRATING` Migrating entity from NEO to CF.
-- `subdomain` (String) Relevant only for entities that require authorization (e.g. global account).
-The subdomain that becomes part of the path used to access the authorization tenant of the global account.
-Unique within the defined region.
+- `subdomain` (String) The subdomain is part of the path used to access the authorization tenant of the global account.
 - `usage` (String) For internal accounts, the intended purpose of the global account.
 Possible values are:
 	 - `Development` For development of a service.
 	 - `Testing` For testing development.